Adult Content: This website contains content which is only suitable for audiences 18+, All procedures contain risks, read more here

 Implant Profile

 Implants come in different profiles.
 The profile relates to the implant’s relative projection for a given diameter or base width; that is, how much the breast implant projects forward from the chest wall.
-Implants of the same size (measured in cc volume) with different widths will usually produce different levels of projection.
+Implants of the same volume (measured in cc, or cubic centimeteres) with different base widths will usually result in different levels of projection.
 Implants with a small base width will project out further compared with implants of the same volume but with a wider base width.

 Implant Size